chrisburnell/chrisburnell.com/src/posts/articles/2023-12-13-old-design-system-new-colors.md

 Now try to make it <code style="background-color: #f2a5f4; color: #060606; font-size: 1.25em;">this pink</code>.

-This is definitely not an easy task!
+This is absolutely not an easy task!
 This is because all three values, in tandem, are responsible for controlling not just the hue, but also the saturation and the lightness of that hue.
-This makes authoring and reading **Hex/RGB** values difficult as it’s difficult to imagine how certain ratios and amounts of each value mix to produce a colour.
+This makes authoring and reading Hex and RGB values difficult as it’s difficult to imagine how certain ratios and amounts of each value mix to produce a colour.

-**RGB** is an additive colour format.
-This means that, starting from black, we combine **r**ed, **g**reen, and **b**lue together to create a colour, and the syntax we use when coding to define **Hex/RGB** colours follows this format: we have to provide a red, green, and blue value.
+RGB is an additive colour format.
+This means that, starting from black, we combine **r**ed, **g**reen, and **b**lue together to create a colour, and the syntax we use when coding to define Hex/RGB colours follows this format: we have to provide a red, green, and blue value.

-These limitations, particularly in *creating* (or *finding*) colours, were probably a good thing for web development, as it spawned countless, incredible tools that presented **Hex/RGB** in ways that are generally easier to understand and manipulate for humans than manually adjusting **RGB** values.
+These limitations, particularly in *creating* (or *finding*) colours, were probably a good thing for web development, as it spawned countless, incredible tools that presented Hex/RGB in ways that are generally easier to understand and manipulate for humans than manually adjusting RGB values.
 This almost-surely pushed the collective understanding of colour on the web further and helped ingratiate people towards alternative and newer formats for defining colour.

 ## HSL